niknetniko/ugent2016/latex/README.md

 ## License

-All code is licensed under the LaTeX Project Public License, version 1.3c or later.
+All code is licensed under the LaTeX Project Public Licence, version 1.3c or later.

-The license of the included images should be CC BY-SA 4.0 according to [Wikipedia](https://commons.wikimedia.org/wiki/File:Logo_UGent_NL_RGB_2400_kleur-op-wit.png), but I'm the process of verifying this.
+The licence of the included images should be CC BY-SA 4.0 according to [Wikipedia](https://commons.wikimedia.org/wiki/File:Logo_UGent_NL_RGB_2400_kleur-op-wit.png), but the legal department disagreed when I contacted them.

 See the main readme file (in the parent directory of the source code repository) for more details.